ceryspinch/url-shortener/README.md

 After running main REST component (see above)

-Visit following URL in browser of choice:
+Open a web browser and navigate to following url:

+- Remember to replace <url_to_be_shortened> with your URL of choice

 ```
 http://localhost:8080/shorten?url=<url_to_be_shortened>